 The lack of reimbursement for the use of our product candidates by hospitals, clinics, patients or doctors will harm our business.
 Medicare, Medicaid, health maintenance organizations and other third-party payors may not authorize or otherwise budget for the reimbursement of our products.
 Governmental and third-party payors are increasingly challenging the prices charged for medical products and services.
-We cannot be sure that third-party payors would view our product candidates as cost-effective, that reimbursement will be available to consumers or that reimbursement will be sufficient to allow our product candidates to be marketed on a competitive basis.
-Changes in reimbursement policies, or attempts to contain costs in the health care industry, limit or restrict reimbursement for our product candidates, would materially and adversely affect our business, because future product sales would decline and we would receive less royalty revenue.
+We cannot be certain that our product candidates will be viewed as cost-effective, that reimbursement will be available to consumers or that such reimbursement will be sufficient to allow our product candidates to be marketed on a competitive basis.
+To the extent that changes in reimbursement policies, or attempts to contain costs in the health care industry, limit or restrict reimbursement for our product candidates, our business would be materially and adversely affected.

-IF WE FACE CLINICAL TRIAL LIABILITY CLAIMS RELATED TO THE USE OR MISUSE OF OUR COMPOUNDS IN CLINICAL TRIALS, OUR MANAGEMENT'S TIME WILL BE DIVERTED AND WE WILL INCUR LITIGATION COSTS
+WE MAY FACE CLINICAL TRIAL LIABILITY CLAIMS RELATED TO THE USE OR MISUSE OF OUR COMPOUNDS IN CLINICAL TRIALS

 We face an inherent business risk of liability claims in the event that the use or misuse of our compounds results in personal injury or death.
-We have not experienced any clinical trial liability claims to date, but we may experience these claims in the future.
+We have not experienced any clinical trial liability claims to date, but we may experience such claims in the future.
 After commercial introduction of our products we may experience losses due to product liability claims.
 We currently maintain clinical trial liability insurance coverage in the amount of \$1.0 million per occurrence and \$2.0 million in the aggregate, with an additional \$5.0 million potentially available under our umbrella policy.
 The insurance policy may not be sufficient to cover claims that may be made against us.
 Clinical trial liability insurance is expensive, difficult to obtain and may not be available in the future on acceptable terms, if at all.
-Any claims against us, regardless of their merit, could materially and adversely affect our financial condition, because litigation related to these claims would strain our financial resources in addition to consuming the time and attention of our management.
+Any claims against us, regardless of their merit, could materially and adversely affect our financial condition.

-IF OUR COMPUTER SYSTEMS FAIL, WE MAY SUFFER MORE HARM THAN OTHER COMPANIES
+IF OUR COMPUTER SYSTEMS FAIL, WE MAY BE HARMED MORE THAN OTHER COMPANIES

-Our drug development activities depend on the security, integrity and performance of the computer systems supporting them, and the failure of our computer systems would delay or stop our drug development efforts.
+Our drug development activities depend on the security, integrity and performance of the computer systems supporting them.
 We currently store all of our preclinical and clinical data at our facilities, do not store duplicate copies of all data off-site and could lose important data if our systems were impaired.
-Any significant degradation or failure of our computer systems could cause us to inaccurately calculate or lose our data.
+Any significant degradation or failure of our computer systems could cause our data to be inaccurately calculated or lost.
 Loss of data could result in significant delays in our drug development process.
-We have not undertaken formal system protections, do not have a detailed emergency plan and any system failure could harm our business and operations.
+We have not undertaken formal system protections, do not have a detailed emergency plan and could be harmed if any system failure occurs.